 The Summer Institute continues in 2019.
 An important CASBS goal is not only to shape but also to integrate contributions from different disciplines approaching individual questions in a collaborative manner.
 Accordingly, one aim of the institute is to bring participants out of fragmented disciplinary silos and away from traditional departmental and institutional constraints, and instead promote a depth and breadth of thinking.
 An even larger purpose is to revitalize the field of organizations over a period of years by cultivating a new cadre of cross-disciplinary, problem-solving scholars who attain fluency in a wide set of theories and methods.
 The institute seeks to harness the “gains from trade” from studying various types of organizations – firms, legislatures, hospitals, courts, churches, schools, and social movements – and spread learning from instances of “bright spots” and successful performance within and among them.

 The institute is co-directed by Robert Gibbons (MIT; CASBS fellow 1994-95, 2014-15) and Woody Powell (Stanford; CASBS fellow 1986-87, 2008-09).
 Learn more about the CASBS Summer Institute on Organizations and Their Effectiveness here.
-BUT PLEASE NOTE: In summer 2020, we held an online convocation of the first four cohorts of participants.
-We are hopeful there will be another convocation in 2021 and a 5th Institute in 2022, but neither is certain.
-Please check back for updates on both.
+BUT PLEASE NOTE: In summer 2020 and 2021, we held an online convocation of the first four cohorts of participants.
+We are hopeful there will be an in-person convocation in 2022.